-I try to ensure a fun mix of content, including: the nightlife, culture, local festivals, music, finding accommodations for longer stays, tips for finding work as an English teacher, and other highlights from around the country.
+I try to ensure a fun mix of content, including the nightlife, culture, local festivals, music, finding accommodations for more extended stays, tips for finding work as an English teacher, and other highlights from around the country.

 In association with this new content, as well as hitting the 100-member mark (which should happen very soon), I intend to increase the price of admission, so if you've been on the fence, now is a great time to join!